Peter Jenkins (diplomat): Early career

 Born in 1950 in Buckinghamshire, England.
-Education: Downside School, Somerset (five A Levels); Corpus Christi College, University of Cambridge (M.A.); Graduate School of Arts and Sciences, Harvard University.
-Peter joined the British Diplomatic Service in 1973, having graduated from the University of Cambridge with a degree in Classical Philosophy, and having spent two years at the Harvard Graduate School for Arts and Sciences as a Harkness Fellow.
+Education: Downside School, Somerset; Corpus Christi College, University of Cambridge (Classical Philosophy, M.A.); Graduate School of Arts and Sciences, Harvard University (as a Harkness Fellow).
 His 33-year diplomatic career took him to Vienna (twice), Washington, D.C., Paris, Brasília and Geneva.

 In Washington, he was Private Secretary to two Ambassadors during an eventful period in transatlantic and East/West relations, as well as the Falklands War (1982–84).
-During three spells in the FCO prior to 1987. he had responsibility for aspects of the Irish question, relations with Brazil and the Andean countries, and Diplomatic Service assignments below the grade of Counsellor.
+During two spells in the FCO between 1978 and 1987. he had responsibility for aspects of UK relations with Brazil and the Andean countries, and for certain Diplomatic Service assignments below the rank of Counsellor.
 In Paris, he dealt with issues arising from the creation of a European single market and worked on Franco-British energy ties.

 After a spell in Brasilia, where he contributed to strengthening Anglo-Brazilian political and economic relations, as Brazil began its recovery from two decades of hyperinflation (1992–95), he became the UK's chief representative to the World Trade Organisation in Geneva.
 There he lobbied for a further round of global trade negotiations, participated in trade policy reviews, chaired the WTO's Balance of Payments Committee, and helped to set up the Advisory Centre on WTO Law.

-Ambassador to IAEA and on to mediation
+Ambassador to the IAEA

-In 2001, he was made Ambassador to the International Atomic Energy Agency and other UN organisations at Vienna.
-There his primary focus was on the nuclear aspects of international peace and security, especially the Iranian nuclear issue, at a point when the nuclear talks between Iran and the European Union appeared to hold promise, but were stymied by elements within the Bush Administration.
+In 2001, he was appointed Ambassador to the International Atomic Energy Agency (IAEA) and the United Nations organisations in Vienna.In 2012, Jenkins participated in the *Energy & Natural Security* conference in Moscow, where he delivered a presentation on nuclear policy.
+He served in this role until 2006.

-On leaving the Diplomatic Service in 2006 he worked as a special representative for the Renewable Energy and Energy Efficiency Partnership in Vienna, and as an adviser to the director of the International Institute for Applied Systems Analysis, a global public policy research institute, before qualifying as a civil and commercial mediator.
-Since 2010 he has been a partner in The Ambassador Partnership LLP, a cross-border dispute settlement and problem-solving partnership.
-He also writes and speaks on international nuclear and trade policy issues.
-From 2010 to 2012 he was an associate fellow of the Geneva Centre for Security Policy.
+After leaving the Diplomatic Service in 2006, he worked as a special representative for the Renewable Energy and Energy Efficiency Partnership in Vienna and served as an adviser to the director of the International Institute for Applied Systems Analysis.
+He later qualified as a civil and commercial mediator.

+Since 2010, he has been a partner in The Ambassador Partnership LLP, a dispute resolution and mediation firm.
+From 2010 to 2012, he was an associate fellow of the Geneva Centre for Security Policy.